emnify/product-docs/docs/how-tos/two-factor-authentication.md

 />

 :::info
-You can re-enable 2FA at any time.
+You can turn on 2FA again at any time.
 :::